galaxy-iuc/parsec/docs/commands/genomes.rst

 genomes
 =======

+This section is auto-generated from the help text for the arrow command ``genomes``.

 ``get_genomes`` command
 -----------------------

-This section is auto-generated from the help text for the parsec command ``genomes``.

 **Usage**::